Danish Society of Engineers: Member democracy

 The IDA Board of Representatives is the supreme authority of the association.
 The Board of Representatives consists of 65 persons elected by the voting members of the Association.
 Graduate members elect 61 persons to the Board of Representatives and student members elect 4 persons to the Board of Representatives.

 Elections to the Board of Representatives are held every 3 years.
 The Board of Representatives elects an executive committee, which is responsible to the Board of Representatives for the management of the association.
 The Executive Committee is elected for a period of 3 years.
 The members of the executive committee can be re-elected only once.
 The Board of Representatives shall also elect a Chairperson for a term of three years.
 Re-election is possible once.

 IDA is also the setting for a wide range of regional network all of which are run by active members on voluntary boards.

 IDA as a political interest group

 The political work of IDA is an extension of the work of the Board of Representatives.
 While the Board of Representatives sets the direction for the work of the IDA, the staff of the IDA Policy Department is responsible for implementing the decisions.

-IDA supports its members' capacity for solving a number of major national and global societal challenges such as securing clean water, sustainable food, health and welfare.
-IDA works across political divides and beliefs, driving action locally, nationally and internationally.

-IDA contributes constructive solutions in the following 6 areas of action, where the involvement of IDA members constitutes a unique knowledge bank: